-2-1 Find a Post Office
+2.1 Find a Post Office

-The Postal Service lists all local Post OfficesTM on its website at: $\underline{www.usps.com}$.
-To find the Post Office closest to your new development, search using the appropriate ZIP CodeTM.
+The Postal Service lists all local Post Offices[TM] on its website at: www.usps.com.
+To find the Post Office closest to your new development, search using the appropriate ZIP Code[TM].

-2-2 Find Your Local USPS Growth Manager
+2.2 Find Your Local USPS Growth Manager

-Every area where the U.S. Postal Service provides mail delivery has a Postal Service employee assigned to help developers and builders with planning mail service for new developments.
+Every area where the U.S. Postal Service provides mail delivery has a Postal Service employee assigned to help developers and builders with planning mail service for new development.
 These "new delivery planning" employees are referred to as Growth Managers.